Charlesthebird/editor-for-google-identity-platform/README.md

 make start-server
 ```

 You should see an interface to edit your Google Identity Platform users and custom claims at http://localhost:3000.
 This is the example app project at `./ui/sites/example-app`.
-These custom claims are stored in Google Identity Platform so you don't have to pay for extra storage.
+These custom claims are stored in Google Identity Platform so you don't have to set up any extra storage resources for managing user authorization.